 Messi, shy and retiring off the field, was said to lack the spark and leadership qualities of ‘El Diego.’

-Less talented players like Martin Palermo or Ariel Ortega, who failed to make an impression in Europe’s powerful leagues are in some ways higher profile in Argentina than Messi because they spent years playing in the national league, and are therefore highly visible to local audiences.
+Less talented players like Martin Palermo or Ariel Ortega, who failed to make an impression in Europe’s powerful leagues initially had a higher profile in Argentina than Messi because they spent years playing in the national league, and are therefore highly visible to local audiences.

-It would be easy to understand why Messi would feel more loyalty to Barcelona, as local teams such as River Plate passed over the opportunity to sponsor him when he was just a promising youngster who needed expensive medical treatment.
-Since then he has broken many records: over 750 total senior career goals for Barcelona and his country, and with Barca he has scored the most goals ever for a single club.
+It would be easy to understand why Messi would have felt more loyalty to Barcelona, as local teams such as River Plate passed over the opportunity to sponsor him when he was just a promising youngster who needed expensive medical treatment.

 But through the years Messi has gradually won over Argentine fans as well, simply because he keeps performing at a phenomenal level.